openjdk/jfx/CONTRIBUTING.md

 * Read the code review policies

-    Please read the entire section below on how to submit a pull request, as well as the [OpenJFX Code Review Policies](https://wiki.openjdk.org/display/OpenJFX/Code+Reviews).
+    Please read the entire section below on how to submit a pull request, as well as the [Code Review Policies](README-code-reviews.md) page.
 If this is a feature request, please note the additional requirements and expectations in the [New features / API additions](#new-features--api-additions) section at the end of this guide.

 * File a bug in JBS for every pull request